 4. Campus Access.
 Service Animals may accompany their handlers at all times and in all places on campus where students and members of the public are permitted to go, except where animals are specifically prohibited.
-Questions regarding areas that are off limits to Service Animals should be directed to the Associate Director for Student Success (students) or Director of HR Operations (employees).
+Questions regarding areas that are off limits to Service Animals should be directed to the Director of Student Success (students) or Director of HR Operations (employees).
 Exceptions may be granted in some circumstances.

 5. Student Registration.
 A student who is accompanied by a Service Animal but does not want any disability-related accommodations or services is encouraged, but not required, to self-identify to Disability Services.

 6. Student Housing.
 Students who intend to bring a Service Animal to campus residential facilities may do so without prior approval.
-However, they are strongly encouraged to reach out to the Associate Director for Student Success to ensure that their experience bringing the animal to campus is smooth.
+However, they are strongly encouraged to reach out to the Director of Student Success to ensure that their experience bringing the animal to campus is smooth.
 Advance notice of a Service Animal in housing facilities will enable the School to appropriately plan for the animal’s presence and allow more flexibility in meeting a student’s needs.